NoLimitMaks/WEB_UI_2017/README.md

 # WEB_UI_2017
-project files
+project information

-## This is my React project for LITS
+## This is React App project for LITS

-    it's application for monitoring your own  budget
+    It's application for monitoring budget.

 _program has such options_